Fonseka-Software/Vauhlt-for-PC/SECURITY.md

 ## Disclosure Guidelines
 We ask you to follow our disclosure guidelines described below.

 We ask the researchers to give us sufficient time to develop suitable patches for our products.
-In coordinated vulnerability disclosure, Fonse will coordinate with the researchers throughout the vulnerability investigation and provide updates on case progress.
+In coordinated vulnerability disclosure, Fonseware will coordinate with the researchers throughout the vulnerability investigation and provide updates on case progress.

-Upon successful release of product security patches under coordinated vulnerability disclosure, Fonse will recognize the researchers for endorsing coordinated vulnerability disclosure.
+Upon successful release of product security patches under coordinated vulnerability disclosure, Fonseware will recognize the researchers for endorsing coordinated vulnerability disclosure.

-Fonse recommends the research community to not disseminate any kind of information or tools that would help to exploit the vulnerability.
+Fonseware recommends the research community to not disseminate any kind of information or tools that would help to exploit the vulnerability.

 ##
 **Thank you so much for taking time in your research in finding vulnerabilities on our products.**